Key Takeaways

 Where Can I Find L-Theanine?

-L-theanine is a common ingredient in green and black teas.
+L-theanine is a common ingredient in black and green teas.
 You can also buy l-theanine tablets from a drug store or online.
 Like ashwagandha, l-theanine is legal in all 50 states, and the government does not regulate its sale.

 Does L-Theanine Affect the Brain?